Conditions and diseases

 Symptoms

-The substance that is released in your blood, histamine, suddenly causes bright itchy red lumps.
+The substance released in your blood suddenly causes bright itchy red bumps.
 In the centre, they sometimes become so thick that they are whiter.
 They may also have a white edge around them.
 Blotches can also appear very quickly.
 These blotches can change places or quickly disappear again.
 If you have blotches that go away within 24 hours, chances are that you have hives.

-You can also develop quincke oedema, in which case a piece of skin will quickly swell up like a balloon, e.g. a lip or eyelid.
+You can also develop‘Quincke oedema' .
+In the process, a piece of skin will quickly swell up like a balloon, e.g. a lip or eyelid.
 This can occur together with hives.

-Twenty per cent of the population develops hives once in their lifetime, so do not panic, even if you are sometimes full of red spots.
+20% of the population develops hives once in life.
+Don't panic, even if you are sometimes full of red spots.

 Causes

-The white blood cells that release histamine into your blood are overstimulated, which often happens after you have been ill, even after a common cold.
+• The white blood cells that release histamine into your blood are overstimulated.
+This often happens after you have been ill, even after a common cold.

-Inhibitors of inflammation often cause hives; this is a kind of painkiller that you can also get without a prescription.
-A few weeks may pass between taking this painkiller and the itchy bumps, so you do not always make the link yourself.
+• Anti-inflammatories often provoke hives.
+A few weeks may pass between taking this painkiller and the itchy bumps.
+So, you may not always make the link yourself.

-Sometimes a clear cause for the hives cannot be found.
-Even with prolonged forms, it occurs spontaneously.
+• Sometimes, a clear cause for the hives cannot be found, even with prolonged forms.

 Diagnosis and treatment